Client portal guide • reviewed March 23, 2026

 Client portal software gives agencies and implementation teams a controlled place to share kickoff context, collect files and approvals, and keep clients updated without exposing the whole internal workspace.
 Scrumbuiss fits best when that external view should stay attached to CRM handoff, briefs, files, tracked work, and follow-up after kickoff.

-Scrumbuiss now ships an invite-only client portal MVP for agencies and implementation teams.
-This page helps buyers judge whether that shipped scope is enough or whether they still need a more portal-first suite with broader branding or administration.
+Scrumbuiss ships an invite-only client portal workflow for agencies and implementation teams.
+Use this guide when the buying question is whether that delivery-connected scope is enough or whether you really need a portal-first suite built around deeper white-labeling, billing, or standalone administration.

 Scrumbuiss client-facing sharing and status workflow